shammishailaj/skipper/CONTRIBUTING.md

 - [Contribute code](#contribute-code)

 Below are a few guidelines we would like you to follow.
-If you need help, please reach out to us: team-pathfinder@zalando.de
+If you need help, please reach out to us: [community channels](https://github.com/zalando/skipper#community)

 ## Report a bug
 Reporting bugs is one of the best ways to contribute.
 Before creating a bug report, please check that an [issue](https://github.com/zalando/skipper/issues) reporting the same problem does not already exist.
 If there is an such an issue, you may add your information as a comment.